Bo-Dai/CSE6243-fall2023/_pages/logistics.md

 There are several ways of earning participation credit:
 <!---  - **Piazza participation:** The top ~20 contributors to Piazza will get 3.5%; others will get credit in proportion to the participation of the ~20th person.
 (To prevent abuse of the system, not all contributions are counted and instructors hold the right to determine to count contributions as positive or negative.)
 -->
 - **In-Class quiz:** In several random classes, we will ask the audiences to complete some quiz.
-Completing all of them is worth 8%.
+Completing all of them is worth 10%.
 - **Completing mid-semester evaluation:** Around the middle of the semester, we will send out a survey to help us understand how the course is going, and how we can improve.
 Completing it is worth 2%.
+- **Machine Learning seminar:** There will be several invited talks in the semester.
+Attending four of them worth 8%.

 ***